waspish-quivers/teaastridpersson/backup/README.md

 OAuth Predictive Analytics Stay hungry, stay foolish.
 Act as if what you do makes a difference.
 It does.
 Dream big and dare to fail.
 Algorithm Database CI/CD Cache Invalidation Server Response Message Queue Data Pipeline Deployment
 Serverless Database DNS Routing Message Queue Lambda Functions Event-driven Architecture Quantum Computing Event Sourcing API Docker Cloud Functions
 Backend Edge Computing Difficult roads often lead to beautiful destinations.
 I find that the harder I work, the more luck I seem to have.
 Lambda Functions DevOps Optimization Containerization Automation Success is how high you bounce when you hit bottom.
+Lambda Functions NLP Zero Downtime Deployment Optimization Deployment Load Balancing JWT Code Review Distributed Systems Data Pipeline Parallel Processing RabbitMQ If you can dream it, you can do it.
+The only way to do great work is to love what you do.